Shohail-Ismail/Haskell-Texas-HoldEm/README.md

    * [Running the program](#how-to-run)

 ## Overview
 This is a Haskell implementation of Texas Hold'em created for my COM2108 (Functional Programming) university module.
 This project includes a working Texas HoldEm Poker game with additional features such as predefined player strategies (random, passive, aggressive) and an option for human input to play the game.
+There is also extensive documentation outlining my design, choices for development, and iterative testing to ensure functionality and address edge cases.

 ## Core features
 - Simulation of a Poker game with different player strategies: